n3mo/massmine-docs/src/docs/authorization.md

 Next you will be asked to enter your `Consumer Key`.
 Return to your browser window as shown in last image example above.
 Copy the consumer key from the webpage, paste it back in your terminal, and then press ENTER.

 Follow the same process for the `Consumer Secret`, `Access Token`, and `Access Token Secret`.
-Once you have finished copying the 4 secrets and tokens into MassMine, you will see `Authentification setup finished!`.
+Once you have finished copying the 4 secrets and tokens into MassMine, you will see `Authentication setup finished!`.

 *Footnotes:*